Fiscal memory device: Distribution and categorization

 First generation fiscal devices had certain disadvantages (i.e.: easy manipulation, lack of control from the tax office, no printing of fiscal receipts, etc.), due to the limitations of technology and infrastructure when they were developed.
 This has made the second generation fiscal devices increasingly popular, and many countries are changing their fiscal requirements and moving to Internet-enabled fiscal devices (often using GPRS network) and implementing the so-called online Information and Tax Collection System.

 Second-generation fiscal devices eliminated most of the problems associated with their predecessors.
 Second generation fiscal cash registers and fiscal printers are connected through the Internet to the tax agency's central server and send their reports and/or fiscal receipts in predefined time intervals.
 However, these devices contain substantial flaws that leave room for exploitation, such as the printing of fake fiscal receipts, manipulation of daily reports, etc.

 Third generation fiscal devices have been introduced in several countries.
 Devices of this kind are very similar to the second generation devices, but with additional software security used for the digital signing of fiscal receipts.
 These third-generation fiscal devices eliminate all previously known issues and give additional security to the tax agencies that employ them.
 Each fiscal receipt is digitally signed using a unique signature printed either in the form of a 2D bar code or various characters depending on the agency's rules regarding encryption.
 This allows the tax agency to easily authenticate these receipts.

+Categories

+Fiscal memory devices have the following categories: